While there has been research into the subject, there are still many unknowns.

 Future Climate Change Impacts on Severe Weather

-There are still many limits to our knowledge of how severe weather will change as the climate warms, but some preliminary conclusions can be made from research so far.
+There are still many limits to our knowledge of how severe weather may change over time, but some preliminary conclusions can be made from research so far.

 "As the planet warms with more greenhouse gases, we really don't have very strong evidence as to what will happen with severe thunderstorms," Brooks said.